- Academic Promotion for Level B Only (Higher Education) Policy

 - facilitate alignment between the reward for high achievement of individual academic staff and the School’s staffing structure, budget and strategic directions.

-- Satisfactory performance at their current academic level is considered the norm for staff.
+- Satisfactory performance at their current academic level is considered the minimum standard of achievement for staff.
 To be promoted to a higher academic level, a staff member needs to demonstrate that they are performing satisfactorily at the higher academic level and meet the levels of achievement required for promotion to the higher level.

-- This Policy provides for Faculties and other Academic Organisational Units to assess candidates seeking promotion from Level A to Level B with a committee chaired by the Executive Dean and with University and faculty/school/academic organisational unit representation on the committee.
-Candidates seeking promotion to Level C will be assessed by a committee chaired by the Deputy Vice-Chancellor (Academic) with internal and external representation.
-Candidates seeking promotion to Levels D and E will be assessed by a committee chaired by the Deputy Vice-Chancellor (Academic) with internal and external representation.
+- This Policy provides for Schools and other Academic Organisational Units to assess candidates seeking promotion from Level A to Level B with a committee chaired by the Dean (or nominee) of at least Academic Level C and with University and school/academic organisational unit representation on the committee.

-- The Executive Dean has specific responsibility for ensuring that appropriate Procedures and other systems are in place for compliance with the Academic Promotion for Level B Only (Higher Education) Procedure.
+- The Dean has specific responsibility for ensuring that appropriate procedures and other systems are in place for compliance with the Academic Promotion for Level B (Higher Education) Procedure.

 The Academic Promotion Policy is to be implemented throughout the University community and will take the form of:

 - An Announcement Notice under 'FedNews' on the University's website and through the University Policy - ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved Policy;